Advertiser Disclosure

 Insured by the federal government, these mortgage loans have less stringent requirements than conventional loans and are a great option for self employed people.

-• FHA loans: Guaranteed by the Federal Housing Administration, FHA loans are a good choice for those with a modest income.
-To be eligible, you must have not less than two years of self-employment history (or at least one year and two years in a similar role), put down at least 3.5%, and have a minimum credit score of 580.
+• FHA Loans: Guaranteed by the Federal Housing Administration, FHA loans are a good choice for those with a modest income.
+To be eligible, you must have no less than two years of self employment history (or at least one year and two years in a similar role), put down at least 3.5%, and have a minimum credit score of 580.

 • USDA loans: The US Department of Agriculture guarantees USDA loans to help self employed achieve their dream of homeownership.
 To qualify for a USDA loan, you must have a low-to-moderate income and live in areas designated as rural by the USDA.
 Self employed workers need a two years history in their current role.
 Like VA loans, USDA loans require zero down payment.